fynbosmoney/gnap-spc-extension/draft-ozdemir-gnap-spc-extension.md

 # Introduction

-GNAP Secure Payment Confirmation {{-SPC}} Extension is an extension developed on top of Grant Negotiation and Agreement Protocol {{-GNAP}}.
-It defines a method for authentication of the end user during a payment transaction using Secure Payment Confirmation.
-This extension helps leverage authenticators such as fingerprint scanners, facial recognition systems, etc. while authenticating the end user in a GNAP exchange.
+GNAP Secure Payment Confirmation Extension is an extension developed on top of the Grant Negotiation and Agreement Protocol {{-GNAP}}.
+It defines a method for authentication of the end user during a payment transaction using Secure Payment Confirmation (SPC){{-SPC}}.
+This extension helps leverage authenticators such as fingerprint scanners, facial recognition systems, etc. while authenticating during a GNAP interaction.

 # Checking Feature Support

-This extension only works if the end user's user agent supports Payment Request API and SPC.
-To detect whether SPC is supported on the browser, client instance can send a fake call to `canMakePayment()`.
+This extension only works if the end user's user agent supports the Payment Request API {{-PaymentRequest}} and SPC.
+To detect whether SPC is supported on the browser, the client instance can send a fake call to `canMakePayment()`.

-The following code provides a feature detect function for the Payment Request API and the SPC on a merchant's website.
+The following code provides a feature detect function for the Payment Request API and SPC that could be executed on a merchant's website.

 ~~~ javascript
 const isSecurePaymentConfirmationSupported = async () => {